finnbear/db_ip/README.md

 You can selectively disable the `ipv4` and `ipv6` features, depending on your needs.
 Both are on by default.

+Lookups are relatively speedy, taking less than 100ns in release mode.

 ## Limitations

 This crate currently only supports [db-ip.com](https://db-ip.com/) Country data, not City, ASN, location, etc.